felipelino/java-hands-on/README.md

 ## External Dependencies

-Is out of scope talk about docker.
+It's out of scope talk about docker.
 So we are going to have here the `docker-compose.yml` with all dependencies:

 * Cassandra
 * Kafka